Information for New Computer Sciences Faculty (Summer 2022)

 Information on our most commonly requested services is available at the CSL Services tab on this website.
 A quick summary of the services and facilities that may be of immediate interest to new faculty:

-- Windows 10 is available for desktops.
-We provide Windows servers for the Windows infrastructure, and could provide dedicated Windows servers if needed for research projects
+- Windows 10 is available for CSL managed desktops and laptops.
+We provide Windows servers for the Windows infrastructure, and can provide dedicated Windows servers if needed for research projects

-- Apple macOS is not currently supported for general purpose use.
+- Apple macOS is not currently supported by the CSL for general purpose use.